-Residents in isolation or who fail screening (i.e. daily symptom assessment, if applicable, active screening) are not to join in group organized events, activities, dining or social gatherings.
+Residents in isolation or who fail screening (such as, daily monitoring as per IPAC Standard s.3) are not to join in group organized events, activities, dining or social gatherings.
 However, homes should attempt to have these residents join in virtually where possible, to provide these residents with an alternative to in-person social interaction.